Kingsmill (1798 ship): 1st voyage transporting enslaved people (1798–1799)

+2nd voyage transporting enslaved people (1799–1801)

-For reasons that are not clear Mullion acquired a second letter of marque on 10 July 1799.
-In 1800 he made a second slaving voyage to the Bight of Biafra and Gulf of Guinea islands and then Martinique.
-On 24 January 1800 Kingsmill was at Liverpool, with destination the Windward Coast.
+For reasons that are not clear, Mullion acquired a second letter of marque on 10 July 1799.
+In 1799 he made a second slaving voyage to the Bight of Biafra and Gulf of Guinea islands and then Martinique.
+On 27 July 1799, she sailed for Africa.
+In 1799, 156 vessels sailed from English ports, bound for Africa to acquire and transport enslaved people; 134 of these vessels sailed from Liverpool.

+By another account, on 24 January 1800, Kingsmill was at Liverpool, with destination the Windward Coast.
 On 18 April she was still at Liverpool, with destination Bonny (Bight of Biafra).

-By 28 November Kingsmill was at Bonny with destination Martinique.
+By 28 November 1800, Kingsmill was at Bonny with destination Martinique.
+She arrived at Martinique on 21 September 1899, with 433 captives.
+She left Martinique on 7 January 1801, and arrived at Liverpool on 23 February.
+She had sailed from Liverpool with 69 crew members and had suffered seven crew deaths on her voyage.

+3rd voyage transporting enslaved people (1802–1803)

-In 1803 Captain J. Tobin sailed Kingsmill on her third slaving voyage.
-He too sailed to the Bight of Biafra and Gulf of Guinea islands, but took his slaves to the Bahamas.
-She delivered 395 slaves on 19 April 1803.
-She was one of only four slave vessels to bring slaves from the Bight of Biafra to the Bahamas, and all four came from Bonny and arrived in 1802–1803.
+In 1802 Captain J. Tobin sailed Kingsmill on her third slaving voyage.
+He too sailed to the Bight of Biafra and Gulf of Guinea islands, but took his captives to the Bahamas.
+Kingsmill sailed from Liverpool on 15 October 1802.
+In 1802, 155 vessels sailed from English ports, bound for Africa to acquire and transport enslaved people; 122 of these vessels sailed from Liverpool.

+Kingsmill arrived at the Bahamas on 19 April 1803, with 395 captives.
+She was one of only four vessels to bring enslaved people from the Bight of Biafra to the Bahamas, and all four came from Bonny and arrived in 1802–1803.
+She arrived back at Liverpool on 6 July 1803.
+She had left Liverpool with 46 crew members and had suffered two crew deaths on the voyage.

+Capture

 From here on there is a period where Kingmill's history becomes ambiguous.
 On 27 February 1804, Captain John Moon received a letter of marque.
-He did not appear in Lloyd's Register or the Register of Shipping, but the Kingsmill of the letter is of 500 tons, and there is only one other contemporary Kingsmill, and she is of 148 tons.
+He did not appear in Lloyd's Register or the Register of Shipping, but the Kingsmill of the letter is of 500 tons, and there was only one other contemporary Kingsmill, and she was of 148 tons.

 Lloyd's List (LL) reported on 26 June 1804 that the French privateer Buonaparte captured Kingsmill as she was sailing from Liverpool to Barbados and took her into Guadeloupe.
 Captain Moon was killed in the engagement.